 Gaming: Still a Windows Stronghold (But Linux Is Catching Up)

-I’m a gamer at heart, so this one’s personal.
+I’m a gamer at heart, so this one hits close to home.

 Security & Privacy: Who Do You Trust?